By Dana Kim, Crypto Markets Analyst

 Q: What is process management?

-Q: How does Flux improve process management?
+Q: How does Flux compare to other process management tools?

 Recommended Tools